khaouitiabdelhakim/Android-QUIZ-With-Correction/QUIZ.md

 - [x] @DELETE("events/{id}")
       fun deleteEvent(@Path("id") id: Long): Call<Unit>

+> [!NOTE]
+> Option B and Option D both correctly define a Retrofit DELETE request with a path parameter for the event ID.

 #### Q76.
 You want to allow users to take pictures in your app.
 Which is _not_ an advantage of creating an appropriate `intent`, instead of requesting the camera permission directly?

 - [ ] Users can select their favorite photo apps to take pictures.